 Gaslighting vs Lying

-The difference between Gaslighting and Lying is that in Gaslighting, a person tries to manipulate others with an agenda of making them feel guilty of the mistake or activity he has done, he does this by manipulating and gaining power over them, whereas in Lying, a person simply tells a lie to rush of a situation or anything.
+The difference between Gaslighting and Lying is that in Gaslighting, a person tries to manipulate others with an agenda of making them feel guilty about the mistake or activity he has done, he does this by manipulating and gaining power over them, whereas in Lying, a person tells a lie to rush off a situation or anything.

 Comparison Table